Privacy Policy

 Forms

-To collect newsletter sign-ups, this site uses an embedded form, which appears only on the Subscribe page.
+To collect newsletter sign-ups, this site uses a form on the Subscribe page.

 This form uses a confirmation step known as double opt-in.
-You will receive an email asking you to confirm your email address.
-If you confirm, Enginemailer will store your IP address and a timestamp as proof of your consent to receive the newsletter; only then will you start receiving the newsletter.
+You’ll receive an email asking you to confirm your email address.
+If you don’t confirm within 48 hours, your request is deleted and nothing else happens.
+If you do confirm, you’ll start receiving the newsletter when it goes out.

 In a Nutshell